pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Terminology regarding the Domain Name System comes from {{?BCP219}}, with addition terms defined here:

 * legacy delegation: A delegation that is done with an NS RRset
-* legacy response: A response that does not use the DELEG protocol described in this document
 * DELEG-aware: An authoritative server or resolver that follows the protocol defined in this document
 * DELEG-unaware: An authoritative server or resolver that does not follow the protocol defined in this document
 * non-DELEG specifications: DNS protocols that predate this protocol, or are written after this protocol is published but are not related to this protocol